Freely adding one layer of quantifiers to a Boolean doctrine

-\begin{proof} Let $\mathcal{A}$ be the class of pairs $((G_X)_{X\in\C},(J_X)_{X\in C})$ such that $G$ is a universal filter of $\P$ that extends $F$ componentwise, $J$ is a universal ideal of $\P$ that extends $I$ componentwise, and $G$ and $J$ are componentwise disjoint.
+\begin{proof} Let $\mathcal{A}$ be the class of pairs $((G_X)_{X\in\C},(J_X)_{X\in C})$ where $G$ is a universal filter for $\P$ that extends $F$ componentwise, $J$ is a universal ideal for $\P$ that extends $I$ componentwise, and $G$ and $J$ are componentwise disjoint.
 We order $\mathcal{A}$ by componentwise inclusion.
-Any nonempty chain of $\mathcal{A}$ admits an upper bound: the componentwise union.
-Therefore, by Zorn's lemma (for classes), $(F, I)$ admits an upper bound $(G,J)$ that is maximal in $\mathcal{A}$.
+Any nonempty chain of $\mathcal{A}$ has an upper bound: the componentwise union.
+So, by Zorn's lemma for classes, $(F, I)$ is below some maximal element $(G,J)$.

 We prove that $G$ and $J$ are componentwise complementary.
 Since $G$ and $J$ are componentwise disjoint, it is enough to show $\P(Y)=G_Y\cup J_Y$ for all $Y\in\C$.
 By way of contradiction, suppose this is not the case.
-So there are $Y\in\C$ and $\alpha\in \P(Y)$ such that $\alpha\notin G_Y\cup J_Y$.
+So, there are $Y\in\C$ and $\alpha\in \P(Y)$ such that $\alpha\notin G_Y\cup J_Y$.
 Let $G'$ be the universal filter generated by $G$ and $\alpha$, and $J'$ the universal ideal generated by $J$ and $\alpha$.
 By maximality of $(G, J)$ in $\mathcal{A}$, $G'$ intersects $J$ and $G$ intersects $J'$.
 By \cref{l:char-gen-intersects}\eqref{i:intersect-1}, there are $X\in \C$, $(f_i\colon X\to Y)_{i=1,\dots, n}$, $\beta\in G_X$ such that